OliverBrotchie/phantom/README.md

 - Minecraft for Windows 10, iOS/Android, Xbox One, and PS4 are currently supported.
 - **Nintendo Switch is not supported.**

+## Note

-Note that you almost definitely need to create a firewall rule for this to work.
+You almost definitely need to create a firewall rule for this to work.
 On macOS, you'll be prompted automatically.
 On Windows, you may need to go into your Windows Firewall settings and open up all UDP ports for phantom.

+Again look at https://github.com/jhead/phantom for support on how to do that..